 The 4th objective is to create institutional change through testing and implementing a citizen science single point of contact in participating LibOCS universities.

-The 5th objective is to create an Open Access toolkit for librarians on the subject of computer science and operating systems, with all tools available as open educational resources (OER), open to (re-)use, and repurposing.
+The 5th objective is to create an Open Access toolkit for librarians on the topic of citizen science with all tools available as open educational resources (OER), open to (re-)use, and repurposing.